04 Jul My Son, John Ian Bird

 Enterprise was set before the United Federation of Planets was formed.
 For those of you who don’t know what the UFP is, its a group of planets which share common values, like respect.
 This is after all the show that back in the ’60s aired the first white/black kiss.
 This show (not in the 60’s I might add) was something I believed in.
 I grew up learning about these ideals.
 It’s fair to say I love the principles of the Federation.

 Anyway, to recap, Enterprise was set before the Federation was founded.
 It was telling the story of how the Federation came to be.
 It was set on the very first Enterprise.
 It was captained by a man named Jonathan (you’ll never know just how happy I was about that).

 We naturally decided to watch this once The Inner Light had finished.

-And in the last few episodes the story of how the Federation came to be was told.
+And in the last few episodes of Enterprise, the story of how the Federation came to be was told.
 It was all about the birth of a baby.
 The very first Human/Vulcan child.
 Who passed away.
 That child helped people come together to form something I believed in.
-THE UFP.
+The UFP.

 You have to remember this all happened within 6 hours of us coming home.

-I obviously can’t post a picture of little man on this post without asking if people want to see him.
-However if you would like to I have uploaded a picture and you can view it by clicking here.
+I obviously can’t post a picture of little man without asking if people want to see him.
+However, if you would like to I have uploaded a picture and you can view it by clicking here.

 John Ian taught me loads – I am a very lucky father to have had him in my life.